Essam0o/Payload-Injection/README.md

  Tip

- you can merge yout exe file in a photo to prevent windows defenter detect the virus , or merge it by the way you like it
+ you can merge your exe file in a photo to prevent windows defenter detect the virus , or merge it by the way you like it

-Happy hacking , Good luck friend
+~Happy Hacking-Good luck